 Documentation retained

-In placing an application with an ExCB, the Service Facility authorizes the ExCB to keep, for future reference, photographs and technical documentation of the Service Facility.
+In placing an application with an ExCB, the Ex Service Facility authorizes the ExCB to keep, for future reference, photographs and technical documentation of the Ex Service Facility.
 Such reference material shall be confidential.

 Surcharges

-An Ex Service Facility who is not located in an IECEx participating country and an applicant acting on behalf of a Service Facility in such a country shall pay a contribution to the costs of the IECEx Scheme in the form of a surcharge for each application, the amount to be decided by the ExMC.
+An Ex Service Facility who is not located in an IECEx participating country and an applicant acting on behalf of a Service Facility in such a country shall pay a contribution to the costs of the IECEx Scheme in the form of a surcharge for each application, the amount to be decided by the ExMC and defined in IECEx OD 019.
 The surcharge is to be collected by the ExCB handling the application, and remitted to the IECEx account.

-NOTE At the moment of publication of these Rules, the surcharge amount is zero.

 Suspension or cancellation

 An IECEx Service Facility Certificate may be suspended or cancelled by the issuing ExCB in case: